 I think very highly of David Burns’ methods for treating anxiety.
 His book, When Panic Attacks, describes how to do various techniques for defeating anxiety, including how to prevent relapse.
 No single technique will work for everyone, so it is important to try a variety of techniques until you find the one that works for you.
 Then, when anxiety occurs again (it will), you know what technique to use to defeat it.

-If you would like more information about cognitive behavioral therapy, or ideas for changing self-talk, please Ask Inner Health Studio.
-Your questions may be featured on the Relaxation Advice page or Ask Inner Health Studio Podcast.
+If you would like more information about cognitive behavioral therapy, or ideas for changing self-talk, you can ask questions and see others on the Relaxation Advice page.

 Page 1 – Overcoming Anxiety: 5 Quick Ways to Relieve Anxiety